[functional][y][yast][sporadic][medium] yast2_control_center: possible conflict with PackageKit doing background refresh

 e.g. https://openqa.opensuse.org/tests/643136#step/yast2_control_center/20 failed on missing needles for the printer config

-#4 Updated by riafarov about 2 years ago
+#4 Updated by riafarov over 4 years ago

 - Subject changed from [functional][y][yast]yast2_control_center: possible conflict with PackageKit doing background refresh to [functional][y][yast][sporadic] yast2_control_center: possible conflict with PackageKit doing background refresh